Read to Sleep

-Thomas Mann was born in 1875 in Germany.
-He was only twenty-five when his first novel, Buddenbrooks, was published.
-In 1924, The Magic Mountain was published, and, five years later, Mann was awarded the Nobel Prize for Literature.
+Thomas Mann (1875–1955) was from Germany.
+At the age of 25, he published his first novel, Buddenbrooks.
+In 1924, The Magic Mountain was published, and five years later, Mann was awarded the Nobel Prize for Literature.
 Following the rise of the Nazis to power, he left Germany for good in 1933 to live in Switzerland and then in California, where he wrote Doctor Faustus (first published in the United States in 1948).
-Thomas Mann died in 1955.

 Visit other sites in the Penguin Random House Network